Skip to content

 In particular:

-• Determine if you want to pass the ${PROJECT_ID} on the command line or in the blueprint
+• Determine whether to pass the ${PROJECT_ID} on the command line, or set vars.project_id: directly in the blueprint.

-• Verify that the image_family key matches the image for ParaTools Pro for E4S™ from the GCP marketplace
+• Verify that the image_family key (paratools-gcluster-e4s-2511-nvidia89-x86-64 for the current GCluster x86-64 image) matches the image family of the ParaTools Pro for E4S™ on GCluster GCP Marketplace listing.

-• Set an appropriate machine_type and dynamic_node_count_max for your compute_node_group.
+• Set an appropriate machine_type and node_count_dynamic_max for each *_nodeset (debug_nodeset, compute_nodeset, and h3_nodeset).

 Create deployment folder